dinesh-kumar739/calculator/README.md

 # calculator
-this is my first git Repository. in this repo i created a calculator
+this is my first git Repository.<br>
+in this repo i created a calculator